-In my quest to become certain about what the one true faith is, I simply thought, "How did the first Christians practice the faith?"
+In my quest to find the true Christian faith, I simply thought, "How did the first Christians practice the faith?"
 I found the oldest Christian writing I could and began to examine how the faith was lived, what the core beliefs were, and also, did these writings line up with sacred scripture.
-It did not take long to find that not only did the writings I found support the current Catholic faith, but that the bible also supports the teachings of the Catholic Church.
-As if that wasn't enough, I learned that the Catholic Church actually chose the books of the Bible and first assembled them in or about 363 A.D.
+It did not take long to find that not only did the writings I found support the Catholic faith throughout history, but that the bible also supports the teachings of the Catholic Church.
+As if that wasn't enough, I learned that under the authority of the Catholic Church the books of the Bible were first assembled in or about 363 A.D.
 On top of that, there is an apostolic succession that continues down through today only found in the Catholic Church.
 My next question was, "Can any of today's "Christian" denominations point to such an extensive history?"
 I found that...

 Roman Catholic Church- Founded by Jesus Christ in 33 A.D

 Eastern Orthodox Church- Split from the Latin Rite of the Church in 1054

 Lutheran Church- Founded by ex-Catholic priest Martin Luther in 1522.